“…and that’s how you properly set up a tent, Valerie.”

 He’d survived.
 He claimed the fruits of his struggles.
 He had won.

 After a few minutes of rest in the cot, Aaron began drifting off into a gentle sleep, happy and content.

 “UP AND AT ‘EM, LADIES!
 THE CAPTAIN WANTS US ON THE DECK!
 PUT YOUR ARMOR ON AND GRAB A WEAPON ON YOUR WAY OUT!”

 “What the fuck…?”
-Aaron grumbled angrily midst similar complaints of his fellow soldiers… well, now ex-soldiers.
+Aaron grumbled angrily midst similar complaints of his fellow soldiers- well, ex-soldiers.
 They were supposed to be, at least.
-Last thing Aaron remembered, he was floating off into a dream… but what time was it?
+Last thing Aaron remembered, he was floating off into a dream.
+But what time was it?
 How long had it been?